How to Sue for Emotional Distress After Being Sexually Abused

 In cases alleging intentional infliction of emotional distress by a perpetrator of rape or sexual assault, the question of whether it is atrocious and goes beyond the bounds of decency is often straightforward enough.
 It is less clear when the defendant is a third-party.

 In the 2016 U.S. District Court for the Middle District of Georgia case of Malphurs v.
-Cooling Tower Systems Inc., plaintiff alleged that sexual assault and sexual harassment by her boss was constant, repetitive, and in the workplace.
-These included not only statements but physical assaults on multiple occasions.
+Cooling Tower Systems Inc., the plaintiff alleged that she experienced constant, repetitive sexual assault and sexual harassment by her boss in the workplace.
+These included not only statements, but physical assaults on multiple occasions.
 Though any one of the incidents reported might not be actionable on their own as intentional infliction of emotional distress, they could be when considered as a whole.
 Plaintiff asserted that she suffered physical manifestations of this severe distress, including panic attacks, anxiety, sleeplessness, depression, and nightmares.

-The court held that evidence was sufficient to show the defendant’s conduct extreme and outrageous and that the plaintiff’s distress was severe.
+The court held that the evidence was sufficient to show the defendant’s conduct was extreme and outrageous, and that the plaintiff’s distress was severe.

 If you have been sexually assaulted, harassed, or abused, our dedicated injury lawyers in Atlanta will help examine the viability of your emotional distress claim.